 An interactive, high-tech educational exhibition depicting volcanic activity, earthquakes and the creation of Iceland over millions of years.

 Volcanoes, glaciers, geothermal marvels and more come alive through cutting-edge technology and ground-breaking science.
 Students can see, feel, and live Iceland’s many natural wonders all in one place.
 The Glaciers and Ice Cave exhibition is included in this unique nature exhibition.
 Also, on the fourth floor of Perlan is the large observation deck, on the top of the hot water tanks, encircling the entire dome giving amazing 360° views of Reykjavík and the surrounding area.

 Dependent upon your hotel location, you could choose to:

 - Explore Reykjavik

 - Visit Laugardalslaug Geothermal Pools in Reykavik

-- A quiz or disco at your hotel (most hotels can provide a room for groups to use in the evenings)
+- A quiz at your hotel (most hotels can provide a room for groups to use in the evenings)

 - Coastal processes